WhatsApp

 Key words for the 78 cards for the Tarot of Marseille and the Rider-Waite-Smith, to slip into your favorite deck.
 Your leaflets always with you, at hand, to guide you in your readings.
 Thanks to them, your interpretations gain in richness and subtlety.

-What the card is: Knowledge, Introspection, Patience
+What the card is: Knowledge, Meditation, Patience

 • La Papesse/The High Priestess embodies wisdom, spirituality and inner knowledge.